-Having been on sale since 2015 and receiving the mildest of facelifts last year, the Kadjar remains one of Europe’s best-selling family SUVs.
-As with the new Clio and Captur, Renault isn’t expected to venture too far from the current visual approach, with gently evolved styling.
-However, the brand’s “interior revolution” under design boss Laurens van den Acker will continue in earnest.
+Having been on sale since 2015 and receiving the mildest of facelifts in 2019, the Kadjar remains one of Europe’s best-selling family SUVs.
+Renault will seek to maintain its appeal by revamping the cabin in line with an ongoing “interior revolution” under design boss Laurens van den Acker.

 Set to be dominated by a touchscreen (large and portrait-oriented in top-end models) no longer sitting flush with the centre stack, the new Kadjar’s interior will strive for class-leading material quality and clean design – traits that were key in pushing the Clio to near the top of the supermini tree.
 Expect classy features such as ambient lighting and posher trim options to help create an upmarket air.